harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md

 :::

-With the Local runner (also known as the Docker runner) you can run builds on a local machine.
+With the local runner, which is also known as the Docker runner, you can run builds on a local machine.
 You can execute build steps in Docker containers or directly on the host machine.

 To learn more, go to [Define a local build infrastructure](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure).